 Alternatively, let your bank face down on the mattress and elevate your knees using a pillow.
 Use another pillow to support your head.
 Rest on a reclined position bending your knees to reduce the stress on your lower back.
 Restorative sleep can help you relieve the pain on your back.

 It is how you sleep at night that affects your performance during the day.
 Back pain and sleep problems go hand in hand.
 They make it hard for one to rest and sleep for eight hours.
 If you are experiencing this, make the changes we have discussed to solve the problems.
-You can also consult a doctor if the problem persists.
+You can also consult a doctor at the top all around chiropractic clinic in Sioux Falls, if the problem persists.